ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

 The details of implementation vary between Vim and Neovim (see `:help remote.txt` for Vim and `:help RPC` for Neovim), but in both cases Vim or Neovim must run a *server* that listens for and processes requests from other programs (such as a PDF reader).

 In this article and in the Vim and VimTeX documentation you will hear talk about a server---what we are referring to is the server Vim/Neovim must run to communicate with a PDF reader.
-Keep in mind throughout that an RPC protocol and client-server model are required under the hood for inverse search to work.
+Remembering that an RPC protocol and client-server model are required under the hood may help clarify your mental image of inverse search.

 ### Ensuring you have a clientserver-enabled Vim
 Neovim, gVim, and MacVim come with client-server functionality by default; if you use any of these programs, lucky you.